Our Story

 How can an autonomous vehicle navigate, maintain its path, and avoid obstacles using vision as the primary input?

-Market Scale and Growth Potential
+Scale and growth

-The patented system (US 12,001,207) specifically covers:
+The patented system (US 12,001,207) covers:

 - A dual-module architecture separating safety determination from vehicle control